Patrik-Alm/Patrik-Alm/README.md

 ## Hi there 👋

-My name is Patrik Alm and I have recently started to study programming, again.
-Last time was at Växjö university with ADA and this time at Lexicon in Växjö with the goal to be a fullstack developer with Java, HTML, CSS, Javascript and React.
+My name is Patrik Alm and I have recently started my way to thrive within the IT world.
+First time was at Växjö university with ADA and years later I started again at Lexicon in Växjö with the goal to be a fullstack developer with Java, HTML, CSS, Javascript and React.
+Now I am trying to continue to evolve and find the right opportunity to do so.

 First time programming was with a VIC 20 and the language BASIC, some time ago... 😄